github-aws-runners/terraform-aws-github-runner/docs/index.md

 ## Terraform main modules

 Currently we support two main modules.
-The `runners` module is the main module for creating runners and contains the current EC2 implementation.
-The `multi-runner` module adds provider-neutral lane normalization, queues, and webhook routing so multiple runners can be created in one deployment, delegating normalized EC2 lanes through the provider adapter under `modules/runners/providers/ec2`.
-EC2 is the only Terraform-managed provider today; microVM, CodeBuild, and other provider modules are future work.
+The `runners` module creates the provider-neutral control plane and selects an internal compute implementation with `provider_type`.
+The `multi-runner` module adds lane normalization, queues, and webhook routing so multiple runners can be created in one deployment.
+EC2 is the only Terraform-managed provider today; its child module owns EC2 compute and runner-instance permissions while the shared layer owns scale-up, scale-down, pool, retry, and Lambda roles. microVM, CodeBuild, and other providers are future work.

 Both modules are built on top of the same base modules.
 When using the multi-runner module you can deploy different runners with only one deployment.